nintymiles/nintymiles.github.io/_posts/2016-05-21-swift-notes-closure.md

 let reversed5=names.sort( < ) //The most simpliest way is operator function. no new line required, but it seems weired.
 ```
 - Operator function，**Swift’s String type defines its string-specific implementation of the greater-than operator (>) as a function that has two parameters of type String, and returns a value of type Bool*.** *This exactly matches the function type needed by the sort(_:) method. *So the operator function simple style is just a special case? *
-- Trailing closure,**A trailing closure is a closure expression that is written outside of (and after) the parentheses of the function call.**  If you need to pass a closure expression to a function as the function’s final argument and the closure expression is long, it can be useful to write it as a trailing closure instead.
+- Trailing closure,**A trailing closure is a closure **expression** that is **written outside** of (and after) the **parentheses** of the function call.**  If you need to pass a closure expression to a function as the function’s **final argument** and the closure expression is long, it can be useful to write it as a trailing closure instead.
-- Trailing closure more simpler style,If a closure expression is provided as the function or method’s only argument and you provide that expression as a trailing closure, *you do not need to write a pair of parentheses ()* after the function or method’s name when you call the function
+- Trailing closure **more simpler style**,If a closure expression is provided as the function or method’s **only** argument and you provide that expression as a trailing closure, *you do not need to write a pair of parentheses ()* after the function or method’s name when you call the function

 > Collection classes’ sort(\_:) method_will produce a new collection that has the same size and type as the old one. the original collection is not modified by the sort(\_:) method._